joshghent/blog/src/blog/posts/webperf-on-deadline/index.md

 ## Takeaways

 Overall, I hope you've learnt some quick ways to improve your web performance.
 As mentioned, there is a myriad of factors to consider when looking to improve web performance so the methods above will not be a one-size fits all.
 If you'd like to know why your site is slow, I can help you.
 I'm a software performance consultant who works with organizations of all sizes to analyse and fix site speed issues.
-If you'd like to work together, email me at [me@joshghent.com](mailto:me@joshghent.com)